adam-bondi/CP423/README.md

 - 2 multi-hop questions requiring evidence from multiple chunks or documents; and
 - 2 unanswerable questions

 Each answerable question includes a reference answer and one or more ground-truth chunk IDs.
-Both retrieval systems were evaluated with top_k=5 and the same Llama model, prompt, and generation settings.
+Both retrieval systems were evaluated with `top_k=5` (after hyperparameter tuning, k=5 outperformed k=7 and k=10, which produced unnecessary noise for the model), the same Llama model, prompt, and generation settings.
 Retrieval metrics were computed automatically.
 Generated answers were graded manually for correctness, support, citation accuracy, and correct refusal on unanswerable questions.

 **Results:** Results are shown in `data/evaluation/evaluation_results.csv`